September 25th

 Some dos and don'ts!

 Follies are follies, whether coming from a layman, a scholar, an uneducated man, or even a teacher.
-In order to uphold dharma, even the scriptures give the liberty to students or youngsters to call out anyone taking a wrong step, even if he is the educator himself.
+To uphold dharma, the scriptures grant permission to students or youngsters to call out even their educators upon taking a wrong step.
 Dharma has the last word always!
 Have the courage and confidence to speak up against wrongdoings.

 The responsibility of any parent is to equip their offspring with life-essential skills that are rich with morals and values.
 This leads them towards a spiritually rich and peaceful lifestyle.
 To do that, the parents need to be unbiased while teaching them.
 Their merits should be rewarded and their follies penalized, just as they would their students.
 Indulging them at all times will teach them no life lessons.
-If one wants their offspring to be ready to take on the world as young adults, they need to build that confidence in them, while growing up.
-That can come only when they are dealt with the same way as one would deal with their students - without any attachment!
+If one wants their offspring to be ready to take on the world as young adults, they need to build that confidence in them while growing up.
+It can come only when they are dealt with the same way as one would deal with their students—without any attachment!
 The main goal is to teach them life skills.
-Such adults make a much more contented, peaceful, and a happy society which in turn makes the world a much happier place.
+Such adults make a much more contented, peaceful, and happy society which, in turn, makes the world a much happier place.

 Choose the right tool, for the right trade!